simon-hng/bachelor_kolloqium/slides.md

 </div>

 <!--
-- Understanding the grading from instructors and tutors was difficult for students
+- Understanding the grading and feedback was difficult for students
     - not intuitively clear what e.g. the feedback means
     - they do not understand their mistakes
     - they do not understand how their mistakes relate to their grade
 - Configuring grading was difficult due to multiple points
+    - steep learning curve as Artemis does have a lot of functions and is multi purpose
     - did not reflect the way instructors want to grade exercises
-    - steep learning curve as Artemis does have a lot of functions and is multi purpose
-    - grading based on test cases was to granular and fine tuned
+    - task based grading - Lucas will tell you more about that later
 - Overall too time consuming;
     - Instructors where not able to easily create the amount of exercises
     - easily achieve quality in regards to information and detail